University of Technology Sydney

 Lectures – 1-hour per week.
 You will be provided with lecture notes and often with pre-lecture material, including videos, papers and public health reports to be read and discussed in the weekly lecture or tutorial.
 You are encouraged to ask questions and attempt the case studies and questions that accompany each lecture, most of these are provided in your tutorial book, any additions will be posted online.

-Practicals – 3 practicals per week 6 hours total for 5 weeks with discussion of the practical material to be included at the completion of each practical.
+Practicals – 3 practicals per fortnight; 6 hours total per fortnight for 5 sessions, with discussion of the practical material to be included at the completion of each practical.
 You need to read your practical notes and prepare for class before each practical session.
-In each practical you will undertake hands on laboratory work together in groups and discuss your results with the class.
+In each practical you will undertake hands-on laboratory work together in groups and discuss your results with the class.
 This will involve learning and implementing the methodology required to investigate pathogenic bacteria, viruses and parasites.
-Teaching Associates in class will help you develop practical and inquiry skills, demonstrating new microbiological techniques and discussing with you your interpretation of your data.
+Teaching Associates in class will help you develop practical and inquiry skills, demonstrating new microbiological techniques and discussing the interpretation of your data.

-Workshop - 2 hrs x 6 sessions.
+Workshop – 1 workshop per fortnight; 2 hours total per fortnight for 6 sessions.
 You will have the opportunity to discuss the material provided in lectures, online and in the workshop notes.
-You will use this time to develop, in groups, an short educational video to inform the general public on an infectious disease.
+You will use this time to develop a short educational video to inform the general public on an infectious disease in small groups.
 Time will be provided in class to discuss your chosen topic and your preferred method of delivery with your tutor.
-As a group you will discuss your work with the class, present your video and receive feedback from other students in your group, from other students in your class and from your tutor.
+As a group, you will discuss your work with the class, present your video and receive feedback from other students in your group, from other students in your class and from your tutor.

 Content (topics)

 You will begin with an introduction to the pathogenesis of organisms- bacterial, viral and parasitic.
 The course will focus on the organisms that cause diseases of public health interest.
-The mechanisms of pathogenesis of diseases that cause public health problems including, but not limited to; COVID-19, HIV, tuberculosis, Influenza, Malaria and Salmonella will be discussed.
+The mechanisms of pathogenesis of diseases that cause public health problems including, but not limited to; COVID-19, HIV, Tuberculosis, Influenza, Malaria and Salmonella will be discussed.
 You will learn basic epidemiology, what it is, key terms used to describe epidemiological principles and how epidemiology relates to public health.
 Lecture and workshop material will be complemented with practical classes that will examine disease case studies involving bacteria, parasites and viruses.
-This will include determining the causative agents and identifying the likely method of spread.
+This will include determining the causative agents and identifying the likely method of disease transmission.
 You will write up components of these experiments as part of your Investigation portfolio, culminating in the written investigation report.
 The importance of vaccinations and their impact on public health will be addressed.
 Basic epidemiological statistics will be taught.
 Some of the major groups of infectious diseases and how they cause infection will be discussed.
 The growing threat of antibiotic resistance and limitations of anti-viral drugs and the lack of vaccines for some diseases will be discussed.
 How organisms cause infection, including aerosol spread, vector transmitted diseases, blood-borne infections, zoonotic infections, waterborne infections and emerging diseases will be discussed.
-The impact of pandemics on human civilisation and the threat posed by SARS-CoV-2 will be discussed.
-The subject will provide the students with a taste for the fascinating world of microbes and how they shape the development of our world today.
+The impact of pandemics on human civilisation and the threat posed by ongoing and recent events such as SARS-CoV-2 and COVID-19 will be discussed.
+The subject will provide the students with an understanding for the fascinating world of microbes, the diseases they cause and how they shape the development of our world today.

 Assessment